 To understand the Mid Wales Railway properly, you start with the landscape itself.

 Mid Wales is not flat, and it is not forgiving.
 Rivers cut deep valleys, hills force settlements into pockets of habitability, and the human geography is defined by market towns and dispersed farms rather than industrial conurbations.
-The economy was pastoral and agricultural, the social life shaped by chapel culture, fairs, markets, and the rhythms of rural labour.
+The economy was pastoral and agricultural, the social life shaped by market towns, fairs, and the rhythms of rural labour.

 Where It Actually Ran, and Why Its Junctions Were the Whole Point